+Are you an unhappy writer?
 Unhappy writers seem to be everywhere on social media.
 I’m not talking about recently rejected writers who need a little reassurance and moral support, either.
-(That is a good idea by the way – join Bang2writers and post away).
+(Tho talking about your rejections is a good idea!).

 1) Recognise it’s not about ‘breaking in’